15

 Encounters / Crunch Time

-This is a tool to use whenever a situation needs to resolve simultaneously or when many stakeholders would like to take action all at once.
-It is like “rolling initiative” in an encounter or combat situation in other TTRPGs.
+Use Crunch Time when a situation needs to resolve simultaneously, or when many stakeholders want to act at once.
+Same idea as "rolling initiative" in other TTRPGs.